JamesPrescott/rubroxy/README.md

 Currently, this does what I need it to do - but it would be great to expand it and generally make it better :)

 - An easier way to build rulesets for the proxy before initialisation.
+Currently you'd have to parse JSON etc yourself but I'm looking at integrating it as part of the gem.
 - Further logging, including potential reports or other ways to analyse proxy sessions
+- The ability to query the proxy for URLS that have been hit through the connection.
+- Ability to set new rules during runtime.
+Ideally done without the need for a restart of the server but I realise this might be impossible.